macpedro12/netsim-network/README.md

 It also creates the authgroup that the netsim devices will be inserted into.

+Command: python3 netsim.py create

 <h3 style="color:#00BFFF"> def init </h3>

 Creates the necessary configuration files and insertS the devices into NSO.

+Command: python3 netsim.py init

 <h3 style="color:#00BFFF"> def remove </h3>

 Removes the netsim devices from the NSO and delete the network created.

+Command: python3 netsim.py remove

 <h3 style="color:#FF4000"> def config</h3>

 Change template name variable for the device created and load the configuration into NSO.

+Command: python3 netsim.py config

 <h3 style="color:#FF4000"> def create_network </h3>

-Call all the necessary functions to create a NETSIM network.
+Call all the necessary functions to create a NETSIM network (create, init, config).

+Command: python3 netsim.py create_network